solracss/reservation-api/README.md

 # Reservation api

 This is a simple .NET Core API that allows users to make and manage reservations.
-The API utilizes two tables in the database, user and reservation.

 API allows to:

-- register user
+- register new user
 - authenticate user using jwt token
 - authorize user over 18 y.o. to make CRUD operations
 - admin user can view all users and reservations